You have no items in your shopping cart.

 What I like about Boost is that it is really flexible.
 I have been setting it various tasks and can report that it works on its own, it is a brilliant hand cream, a tightener of forehead lines, and an extremely well-behaved team player with other products.
 With some serums - eg Medik8 Firewall- I find that additional moisturizing is needed and Boost turned out to be the perfect partner.
-I have also been using it successfully with YBF's newly formulated Restore (in the TIA shop).
+I have also been using it successfully with YBF's newly formulated Restore.

 These days, no self-respecting skincare cream comes without some marine life.
 Here enteromorpha compressa is an alga that is supposed to synthesize - or, ahem boost - collagen production.